WxxShirley/WxxShirley/README.md

-##

-My name is Xixi,a junior student major in CS@Fudan.
+My name is Xixi,a senior student major in CS@Fudan.

 🌈 Interested in **Full stack developement** and **Data mining**.